About the Authors

 Mark Claster Mamolen Professor of Law and Technology at Georgetown University.

 Professor Cohen teaches and writes about copyright law, privacy law, and the governance of the networked information society.
-She is the author of Configuring the Networked Self (Yale University Press, 2012) and a member of the Advisory Board of the Electronic Privacy Information Center.
+She is the author of Between Truth and Power: The Legal Constructions of Informational Capitalism (Oxford University Press, 2019) and Configuring the Networked Self (Yale University Press, 2012) and a member of the Advisory Board of the Electronic Privacy Information Center.

-Robert E. Jones Professor of Advocacy and Ethics at Lewis and Clark Law School.
+Henry J. Casey Professor of Law at Lewis and Clark Law School.

-William L. Prosser Professor of Law at University of Minnesota Law School.
+Jeremiah Smith, Jr. Professor of Law at Harvard Law School.

 Dean O’Rourke joined the BU faculty in 1993 after working at IBM Corporation, where she handled a variety of issues surrounding software licensing.
 Her primary academic interests lie at the intersection of intellectual property law and other fields, such as contract and antitrust law, particularly in the context of software and high technology.
 She was the associate reporter on the American Law Institute's (ALI) Principles of Software Contracting project and is a member of the ALI.